Please click on one of the links below to read about past events and news:

 Iris’s contribution as a teacher and trainer is unparalleled and her legacy can be traced through the successes of her many students and the outstanding horses that she trained and bred.

 This years’ Dublin Horse Show Library and Archives exhibition, “Iris Kellett Show Jumping Legend” examined the life and career of Iris Kellett and explored the lasting contribution she made to equestrianism both in Ireland and internationally.
+The video that accompanied the exhibition is available to view below.

 This exhibition explored the ways in which these influential figures contributed to the development of the Dublin Horse Show and the RDS show-grounds from the 1920s until the 1950s.
 The exhibition ran from August 8 - September 30 2012.